Part 1: the quest for colour photography

 Kodachrome was the brainchild of Leopold Mannes and Leopold Godowsky.
 Both earned their living as professional musicians (Mannes played the piano and Godowsky the violin) while spending their spare time experimenting with colour photography.
 Despite their best efforts, there came a point when they were unable to progress without outside support.

-Meanwhile, in Germany, Agfa also announced a multi-layer colour film in 1936.
+In 1936m, Agfa, in Germany, also announced a multi-layer colour film.
 Agfa had been making additive colour plates since 1916, so they called their colour film Agfacolor-Neu—‘new’ to indicate that it was completely different from any earlier products.
 Agfacolor-Neu was the first commercial process to follow Rudolph Fischer’s theory of using colour couplers.

 Agfa’s research chemists had discovered a way of anchoring couplers in the individual emulsion layers.
 This made Agfacolor film much easier to process.
 Unlike Kodachrome, it could even be done by the user at home.
 After the Second World War, the details of Agfa’s research became freely available and other companies—such as Ferraniacolor and Gevacolor—introduced colour films based on the same principle.